Arongil/calculator/academy/README.md

 ## Step 2

 Navigate to [Arongil Academy Updator](https://arongil.com/academy/update).
 Paste in the array from *data.txt*.
-For each button, executre the following step.
+For each button, execute the following step.

 ## Step 3